akvo/mapbox-offline-reactive/docs/index.md

 ## Mapbox Offline Reactive

 ### Why this library
 In [our Flow mobile app](https://github.com/akvo/akvo-flow-mobile), we use [Mapbox](https://github.com/mapbox/mapbox-gl-native-android) to display maps.
 Since our app is used in remote areas we needed to provide an offline map functionality.
 We allow users to select small areas to download for later offline use.
-Here is a list of fonctionalities we offer our users for the offline maps.
+Here is a list of fonctionalities for the offline maps:
   * View a list of downloaded offline areas with their name
   * Rename an offline area
   * Delete an area